Open Data Hub logo

 1. In the OpenShift console, click the Quick Create (quick create icon) icon and then click the Import YAML option.

-2. Verify that your data science project is the selected project.
+2. Verify that your project is the selected project.

 3. Copy the following code and paste it into the YAML editor: